Wales slump to record defeat against South Africa

 After being handed debuts against England together in Cardiff, it was another chance for Cardiff props Corey Domachowski and Keiron Assiratti to impress against the much-vaunted Springboks front row.

-It proved an inauspicious start as Wales conceded a free-kick and three penalties from four scrums in the first half, while the Springboks set-piece dominance continued after the break.
+It proved an inauspicious start as Wales conceded a free-kick and three penalties from four scrums in the first half, while the Springboks set-piece maintained the upper hand after the break.

 Final decisions